stan-dev/design-docs/designs/0027-adjoint-ode.md

 ODE.
 This would allow for more efficient solvers and even larger systems, but this is not possible at the moment to figure out structurally the inter-dependencies of inputs and outputs.

+Of note is that the adjoint ODE method is not efficient by construction to calculate the gradient wrt to multiple outputs as needed for a Jacobian.
+Since for each function output the gradient for all parameters must be calculated by resetting the adjoints back to zero and then rerunning the backward sweep of AD (chain method) once again.
+Hence, this triggers for each function output gradient a rerun of the backward integration problem, which is not needed for the forward ODE method.

+The proposed function signature restricts the absolute tolerances for the quadrature backward problem to be a scalar only as opposed to allowing for a vector absolute tolerance which assigns to each parameter qudarature problem it's own absolute tolerance.
+This simplifcation is made for usability reasons and the emprical observation that neither any CVODES example codes nor Julia's DifferentialEquations.jl package does facilitate a vector absolute tolerance for the backward quadrature integration.
+A user may work around this limitation by scaling the states and the parameters which will affect the order of the gradients accordingly and therefore change the tolerance checks of CVODES whenever a gradient approaches zero.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives